cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-agenda-overview.md

 </p>

 !!! note
-    If you only have the role `ROLE_TRAINING_TRAINEE` you will be directly forwarded to the page [Training Runs Overview](../training-run/linear-training-run/#training-runs-overview) without any further action after a successful login.
+    If you only have the role `ROLE_TRAINING_TRAINEE`, you will be directly forwarded to the page [Training Runs Overview](../training-run/linear-training-run/#training-runs-overview) without any further action after a successful login.